JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 An important note about the campgrounds is you can pay for upgrades.
 Pre-built tents, dinner made on site, and even bunks in a *refugio* are options you can pay for to make your journey easier and lighter.
 Sometimes you might even need to book something more expensive to make the dates of the campgrounds work.
 For instance, at Camp Chileano, we paid extra for a pre-built tent as the open campground spots for that day were all full.
 Being flexible in your planning is key to success.

 The only change to our itinerary I would have made was to camp in Los Cuernos instead of Frances, or add an additional day to enjoy both campsites.
-Frances is a much more rustic campsite on the side of a mountain, and will be a cold damp experience depending on the weather.
+Frances is a much more rustic campsite on the side of a mountain and will be a cold damp experience depending on the weather.
 Los Curenos has an incredible interior refugio and bar that makes for a much more comforting experience.

 Once you have your camping reservations, the rest of the trip begins to plan itself.

 ### 2) Scheduling flights, transportation, and hostels

-Its time to get to the park!
-The most common approach to reaching Torres del Paine is via a two hour bus ride from Puerto Natales, a small fishing town on the Pacific Ocean.
+It's time to get to the park!
+The most common approach to reaching Torres del Paine is via a two-hour bus ride from Puerto Natales, a small fishing town on the Pacific Ocean.

-We booked out flights into Puerto Natales from Santiago via Sky Airlines, which flys most days of the week.
+We booked our flights into Puerto Natales from Santiago via Sky Airlines, which flys most days of the week.
 We arrived in the town a day before our trip began, and in hindsight should have given ourselves a day to recover from jetlag in the city.
 Do what works best for you!

-There are many good accomidations in Puerto Natales to choose from.
+There are many good accommodations in Puerto Natales to choose from.
 We stayed at two hostels that were highly rated on HostelWorld: [Nikos ll Adventure](https://www.hostelworld.com/st/hotels/p/18755/niko-s-ii-adventure/) and [Hostal Factoria Patagonia](https://www.hostelworld.com/st/hostels/p/289614/factoria-patagonia/).
 Two important questions to inquire about with your hostel are breakfast and storage options.
 Your morning bus to the park should be early, so having a pre-arranged breakfast at say 6:30 AM can make your life much easier.
 In addition, having the option to store some clothes and items you traveled with but won't need on the trail can be a nice pleasantry if it makes sense for you.

 [Photo of Puerto Natales]